Learning New Concepts, Remembering the Old: Continual Learning for Multimodal Concept Bottleneck Models: Method

-where $ W_{fe}' \in \mathbb{R}^{d_{L_t}} \times \mathbb{R}^{d_{\hat{C_t}^*}} $ is the expansion matrix initialized with values from a normal distribution, and $ \sigma $ is a nonlinear activation function ReLU.
-It is important to emphasize that the weights of the initialization here change (incrementally) both the input dimension and the output dimension in each phase, due to the increment of the concept space before unexpanded.
+where $ W_{fe}' \in \mathbb{R}^{L_{\text{max}} \times d_{\hat{C_t}^*}} $ is the expansion matrix initialized with values from a normal distribution, and $ \sigma $ is a nonlinear activation function, such as ReLU.
+A crucial aspect here is that the input dimension for $W_{fe}'$ is the cumulative concept space $L_{ \leq t}$, which expands over phases.
+To handle this, $W_{fe}'$ is designed to accommodate the maximum expected concept dimension $L_{\text{max}}$, or it is dynamically expanded to match $L_{ \leq t}$ if $L_{ \leq t}$ exceeds previous dimensions, with zero-padding for current $\hat{C_t}$ if $L_{ \leq t}$ is less than $L_{\text{max}}$.
+This dynamic nature is critical for multimodal CBMs dealing with an ever-growing semantic concept vocabulary.